Abarno/UDACITY_PROJECT-1/README.md

 API and movie databse was created with help from themoviedb.org

-#In MainActivity.java file please replace both the 'your API key' section of URLs with your own API key.
+Using gradle.properties and build.gradle(app) files place TMDB your own API key.

 Suggestions are welcomed.